Bixal/drupal-govcon-2025/src/content/docs/guides/03-tech-stack.md

 ---
-title: Choosing your Tech Stack
+title: Choosing Your Tech Stack
-description: Considerations for deciding what tools to use.
+description: Considerations for deciding what tools to use for your design system.
 ---

 Creating a design system involves a lot of technical considerations.
 The right tech stack can make the difference between a system that's maintainable and scalable and one that becomes a burden.
 Here are some key aspects to consider.

 ## General Considerations

-### Problems to Solve

-Identify the specific challenges your design system needs to address.
+- **Identify Your Audience and Their Needs**: Identify the specific challenges your design system needs to address.
 Are you dealing with inconsistency across existing apps?
 Is the goal to improve front-end performance?
 Will you need to accommodate multiple frameworks or platforms?
-Defining the problems will help you choose the right tools.
+Are cost considerations involved?
+What would lower the barrier to adoption?
+Defining these problems will help you choose the right tools.

-### Define your approach to customization

-Decide whether customization is allowed and under what circumstances.
-Consider:

-- How customization can improve usability without diluting the brand.
-- Tools and guidelines for customizing components.
+- **Start Small, Focus on Adoption, and Iterate**: Start with a minimal set of essential components and features, focus on promoting and integrating the design system across your teams to build a foundation, and continuously gather feedback to improve the design system.

 ## Core Components

-### Design tools
+### Design Tools

 Choose design tools based on the needs of your design team and the ease of integration with your development workflow.

-- **Figma**: A popular choice for collaborative design, especially for creating shared design assets and components.
+- [**Figma**](https://www.figma.com/): A popular choice for collaborative design, especially for creating shared design assets and components.
-- **Zeroheight**: A static documentation site generator that integrates well with design systems for generating and hosting documentation.
+- [**Zeroheight**](https://zeroheight.com/): A static documentation site generator that integrates well with design systems for generating and hosting documentation.
-- **Tokens**: Manage color, typography, and other design tokens to ensure consistency across your design and code.
+- [**Tokens**](https://designsystem.digital.gov/design-tokens/): Manage color, typography, and other design tokens to ensure consistency across your design and code.

 ### Dev Tools

 Select development tools that align with your team's proficiency and the nature of your projects.

-#### Component libraries
+#### Component Libraries

 Pre-built UI components that can be easily integrated into your projects.